gorkaerana/meddle/README.md

 	print(f"Ooopsie #2: {e}")
 ```

-`meddle` very raises this issues for us.
+`meddle` conveniently raises this issues for us.

 ```bash
 Ooopsie #1: Attribute 'label' is constrained to maximum length 40.
 Got 'This is a long string longer than the maximum allowed length of 40'.